Warning: This article contains information on a child’s tragic reaction to toothpaste and is not suitable for children.

 “She said, ‘I think I’m having an allergic reaction to the toothpaste,’ and her lips were already blue,” says Monique.
 “I picked her up and put her on my bed.
 I ran to the living room, told my daughter – ‘Call 911!’ – and I grabbed the EpiPen.”
 The mother administered it, and also gave Denise her asthma inhaler.

 “She was saying, ‘Mommy, I can’t breathe.’
 I was saying, ‘I love you, yes, you can ….”
 In desperation, Monique was going to run outside with Denise to meet the paramedics on the street.

 But Denise didn’t make it – the reaction to the toothpaste was too strong.
 Her father Jose Saldate and her sisters were at the hospital when they got the bad news.

 Repeating her reminder of never making assumptions about labels or ingredients, Monique said: “This is your child’s life, and God forbid you have to go through what I’m going through.”

 Allergic Child’s Legacy of Compassion

 Denise was in the 6th grade and her school recently held a vigil, which Monique says showed how many lives her youngest had touched.
 “She wasn’t just the light in my life, her smile didn’t just brighten my day, that was just who she was.
 Multiple kids were saying: ‘She was my best friend; she gave the best advice; she helped me get my grades up.
 She always wanted me to be happy when I was sad.’
 That was Denise.”

-In the eulogy she has written for her daughter’s funeral service, Monique notes:
+In the eulogy she wrote for her daughter’s funeral service, Monique notes:

 “Her family implores those who are aware to share their knowledge and to inform those who are unfamiliar with anaphylaxis of the seriousness of this condition.
 They hope that in sharing her story, families, caregivers, school staff, and people in general will take this condition more seriously and that all items will be checked for ingredients, even those that may seem irrelevant.”